Free Senior Phones: Your Easy Guide to Getting One Today

 - Veterans Pension and Survivors Benefit Program

-Seniors living on Tribal lands have additional qualifying programs available, including Bureau of Indian Affairs General Assistance, Head Start, Tribal Temporary Assistance for Needy Families, and Food Distribution Program on Indian Reservations.
+If you live on Tribal lands, you also qualify through Bureau of Indian Affairs General Assistance, Head Start, Tribal Temporary Assistance for Needy Families, or the Food Distribution Program on Indian Reservations.

 State-specific requirements

-The Lifeline program operates nationwide, covering all states, territories, commonwealths, and Tribal lands, though implementation may vary by location.
+Lifeline is available in all states, territories, and on Tribal lands, though how it works varies by location.

-Certain living situations allow separate households at the same address to receive benefits, including residents of nursing homes, homeless shelters, and those with temporary addresses.
-A “household” is defined as people who live together and share money, regardless of family relationships.
+People in certain living situations can each receive benefits.
+This includes residents of nursing homes, homeless shelters, and those with temporary addresses.
+A "household" is defined as people who live together and share expenses, regardless of family ties.

-Federal rules prohibit more than one Lifeline service per household.
-You can choose either wireline or wireless service discount, but not both simultaneously.
-If your household currently receives multiple Lifeline discounts, you must select one provider and contact others to de-enroll.
+Federal rules limit you to one Lifeline discount per household.
+You can choose either a landline or wireless discount, but not both.
+If your household currently gets multiple discounts, pick one provider and cancel the others.

-Some states offer additional qualification pathways.
-Those experiencing financial hardship may qualify through participation in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), enrollment in Free and Reduced-Price School Lunch programs, or receipt of a Federal Pell Grant in the current award year.
+Some states have additional pathways to qualify.
+You may qualify through the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), Free and Reduced-Price School Lunch programs, or if you received a Federal Pell Grant in the current award year.

-Several federal programs help seniors access phones and connectivity services at reduced or no cost.
-These programs vary in their benefits and eligibility requirements, so you may qualify for multiple options.
+Several federal programs help seniors get phones and service at low or no cost.
+You may qualify for more than one.

 Lifeline Program

-- Monthly discount: Up to $9.25 toward phone or internet service
+- Up to $9.25 monthly toward phone or internet service

-- Nationwide availability: Covers all states, territories, and Tribal lands
+- Access in all states, territories, and Tribal lands

-The program operates with a $2.38 billion budget and adjusts for inflation annually.
-You can apply your discount to either landline or wireless service, but federal rules allow only one Lifeline discount per household.
+The program has a $2.38 billion annual budget and adjusts benefits for inflation each year.
+You can use your discount for either a landline or wireless service, but the federal rules allow only one Lifeline discount per household.

 Affordable Connectivity Program (ACP)

-The ACP focuses specifically on internet access, offering more substantial monthly benefits than Lifeline:
+The ACP focuses on internet access and offers larger monthly benefits than Lifeline:

-- Standard discount: Up to $30 monthly toward internet service
+- Up to $30 monthly toward internet service

-Multiple wireless providers participate in the Lifeline program, offering free phones for seniors with varying features:
+Multiple wireless providers participate in Lifeline and offer free phones with varying features:

 - Assurance Wireless